 Hypnosis can help you relax, reduce stress, relieve anxiety, and ease pain.
 It is often used before surgical or dental procedures when someone is especially nervous.
 Hypnotherapy is also used to treat eating disorders, addictions, phobias, insomnia, and digestive problems.

-Massage therapists become certified after completing their training and passing an exam.
+Massage therapists in the US become certified after completing educational training and passing an exam.
 Many states recognize the National Certification Board for Therapeutic Massage and Bodywork (NCBTMB; www.ncbtmb.org).
 You can also find massage therapists in your area by going to the website for the American Massage Therapy Association (www.amtamassage.org/index.html).

 Since massage involves direct contact between the therapist's hands and your skin, you will be asked to undress when the therapist leaves the room.
 Professional therapists should provide plenty of sheets and blankets with which to cover yourself on the massage table.
 If you feel uncomfortable for any reason, do not hesitate to talk to the therapist or find a different therapist.

 It is important for women who are pregnant to be cautious about receiving massages.
 If you are pregnant and want a massage, make sure you find a massage therapist who is specially trained to massage pregnant women.

 These activities enhance the mind's ability to affect bodily functions and symptoms.
 Mind-body techniques often include patient support groups, prayer, and therapies that use creative methods such as art, music, or dance.
 Practices such as biofeedback, hypnosis, journaling, and meditation are considered mind-body techniques.